READ.

 SERVE.

-reflections on the catechism: the old covenant
+reflections on the catechism: the ten commandments

 by this everyone will know: a sermon on a reading from john 13